-In case an unexpected event occurs on the subject property, the Commission attaches Special Conditions 1 and 7, which requires recordation of a deed restriction whereby the land owner assumes the risk of extraordinary erosion and/or geologic hazards of the property and excepts sole responsibility for the removal of any structural or other debris resulting from landslides, slope failures, or erosion on and from the site.
-The deed restriction will provide notice of potential hazards of the property and help eliminate false expectations on the part of potential buyers of the property, lending institutions, and insurance agencies that the property is safe for an indefinite period of time and for further development indefinitely in the future.
+In case an unexpected event occurs on the subject property, the Commission attaches Special Conditions, which requires the assumption of the risks of extraordinary erosion and/or geologic hazards of the property and acceptance of sole responsibility for the removal of any structural or other debris resulting from landslides, slope failures, or erosion on and from the site.
+The Commission also attaches Special Condition 7, which requires the applicant to record a deed restriction, which will provide notice of the Special Conditions of the permit, thus providing notice of the potential hazards of the property and help eliminate false expectations on the part of potential buyers of the property, lending institutions, and insurance agencies that the property is safe for an indefinite period of time and for further development indefinitely in the future.

 Therefore, prior to issuance of the Coastal Development Permit, the applicant shall execute and record a deed restriction in a form and content acceptable to the Executive Director, which reflects the above restriction on development.
 The deed restriction shall include a legal description of the applicant's entire parcel.
 The deed restriction shall run with the land, binding all successors and assigns, and shall be recorded free of prior liens that the Executive Director determines may affect the enforceability of the restriction.
 This deed restriction shall not be removed or changed without a Commission amendment to this coastal development permit.
+In this case, the entire parcel includes all lots in the area that the applicant describes as the building site and all adjacent lots included as part of this application, further described in the Development section of this staff report and shown on Table 1, both on page 21.